nosilver4u/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.2.4 =
+* changed: when license has been exceeded, visiting the settings page flushes the license cache
+* fixed: warnings for illegal string offsets
+* fixed: regression with the dreaded duplicate key name
+* fixed: scheduled optimization could run during bulk optimization, causing unexpected results

 = 3.2.3 =
 * added: image linker for media images optimized using scheduled optimizer or the old Scan and Optimize
 * added: low memory mode for bulk scanner with notice to user
+* added: ability to manually configure how much memory is available using EWWW_MEMORY_LIMIT constant
 * added: variable query counts depending on available memory
+* added: ability to view and remove debug.log from settings page
+* added: ability to manually disable background optimization using EWWW_DISABLE_ASYNC constant
 * changed: check every 100 images during scan to avoid timeouts and memory errors
 * changed: additional folder scanner can stop & resume mid-folder
 * fixed: bulk scanner updates timestamps when it should not